On this page

-- Lack of commitment: When a teammate loses motivation or fear going against the status quo.
-This can be prevented by "Seek and provide honest feedback", "Question, disagree, commit and question again" and "Make sure everyone feels that they belong"
+- Lack of commitment: When a teammate loses motivation or fears going against the status quo.
+This can be prevented by "Seek and provide honest feedback", "Question, disagree, commit and question again" and "Make sure everyone feels that they belong."

 - Low standards: One reason for the growing Strapi community is that we don't settle for average.
 This can be prevented by "Reach high quality through iteration", and "Be result-driven".

 What we passionately want for Strapi is to create a safe & healthy workplace where any Strapier can strive and grow in happiness, trust, and confidence.
 These are not values but outcomes.

 From our values, we excluded some principles that are within Strapi's DNA: